fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

 },
 ```

-So if the query has not been given a parameter *phone*, all persons are returned.
+So if the query has not been given a parameter <code>phone</code>, all persons are returned.
 If the parameter has the value <i>YES</i>, the result of the query

 ```js
 Person.find({ phone: { $exists: true }})
 ```

-is returned, so the objects in which the field *phone* has a value.
-If the parameter has the value <i>NO</i>, the query returns the objects in which the *phone* field has no value:
+is returned, so the objects in which the field <code>phone</code> has a value.
+If the parameter has the value <i>NO</i>, the query returns the objects in which the <code>phone</code> field has no value:

 ```js
 Person.find({ phone: { $exists: false }})